Features

 7. Market your business

 You may also open a website and social media accounts to help you push your messages to prospects.
-You can also buy ads to boost your messages.
+You may also set up advertisements to boost your messages.

-Monitor your marketing channels to see what works best for you.
+Track your marketing channels to find what works best.

 Yes.
-If located in a fast-growing area, a hardware can be very profitable.
+If located in a fast-growing area, hardware can be very profitable.

-The profit margins are usually in the range of 10% of total sale.
+The profit margins are usually in the range of 10% of total sales.
 However, this can vary depending on the type of products you are selling.